Daniel-Lanchares/MSc-project/Results/README.md

 # Results

-The current development of the project has three semi-open fronts:
+The current development of the project has various semi-open fronts:

 - **A chirp mass estimator**, which was the first test of the technology.
 The chirp mass is directly related to the signals frequency and its derivative, making it the easiest parameter to extract from the data.
 However, training